The Ultimate Guide to

-Start at La Jolla Cove.
-Then walk to the 7 Sea Caves Lookout for a great view.
-This walk takes you on a winding adventure Northeast – past wildlife that includes seals and sea lions.
-On the way, stop by the Cave Store.
-For a small fee, descend the steps of the man made tunnel for an fun, underground experience.
-We’ll allow you to discover, solo, what’s at the end!
+Start at La Jolla Cove then walk to the Seven Sea Caves Lookout for a great view.
+This walk takes you on a winding adventure Northeast and past local wildlife, including seals and sea lions.
+On the way, stop by the Cave Store – for a small fee, descend the steps of the manmade tunnel for a fun adventure.
+What you’ll see at the bottom makes for a truly one-of-a-kind experience!

 Historical Society Walking Tour

-See La Jolla Cove Landmarks such as the historic beach cottages, mid-century architecture, and more!
+See all of the major La Jolla Cove landmarks – the historic beach cottages, mid-century architecture, and more!
 Plan your self-guided tour today.

 The Murals of La Jolla

-Artists from across San Diego were commissioned to create breathtaking murals around the city – creating hidden gems that contribute beauty and energy to the neighborhood.
-We beckon art lovers to come and take a walk from painting to painting.
+Artists from all over San Diego were commissioned to create breathtaking murals around La Jolla, hidden gems that contribute beauty and energy to the neighborhood.

 Parking at La Jolla Cove